SysBioChalmers/Hyena/README.md

 The used python environemnt to run all scripts was created using pipenv (with Python 3.7) and the following command pipenv install streamlit pandas numpy scikit-learn xgboost mlxtend matplotlib

-Using the pip freeze command a requirement file was created as requirements_all.txt (pipenv run pip freeze > requirements.txt).
+Using the pip freeze command a requirement file was created as requirements.txt (pipenv run pip freeze > requirements.txt).
-This file can be used to reinstall the environment using pipenv with the following command: pipenv run pip install -r requirements_all.txt or using pip with pip install -r requirements_all.txt
+This file can be used to reinstall the environment using pipenv with the following command: pipenv install or using pip with pip install -r requirements.txt

-The requirements.txt file is a smaller variant for heroku deployment without mlxtend and matplotlib

 #### Start app
 Start the streamlit app using: